Minecrafter8001/USCS-ED/USCS.md

 **Purpose:**
 - EXP: Explorer (for ships designed for exploration)
-  -  GRD: Guardian (for ships designed for running guardian monuments, usually equipped with an SRV bay and point defense turrets)
+  - GRD: Guardian (for ships designed for running Guardian monuments, usually equipped with an SRV bay and point defense turrets)
   - LRG: Long range (for ships with long jump ranges, usually equipped with an engineered FSD and/or a Guardian FSD booster)
 - TRD: Trade (for ships designed for trading)
   - MIN: Miner (for ships designed for mining)